alex-sysoev/distributed_elixir_demo/README.md

 `mix deps.get`

 Our topology strategy support cluster of 3 nodes named `a@127.0.0.1`, `b@127.0.0.1` and `c@127.0.0.1`.
-The node names are hard coded to simplify the demo but `libcluster` suppoert different types of strategies including `K8s` dns and others.
+The node names are hard coded to simplify the demo but `libcluster` supports different types of strategies including `K8s` DNS and others.

-Now we can start our node like this
+Now we can start our nodes.
+Rememeber to use different ports for web server to avoid conflicts.

 First terminal tab:
 `COWBOY_PORT=4005 iex --name a@127.0.0.1 -S mix`

-Second tab:
+Second terminal tab:
 `COWBOY_PORT=4006 iex --name b@127.0.0.1 -S mix`

 You will see the following output: